chibaf/arduino-kyusyu-raspberry-pi-2021-09-01/README.md

 # arduino-kyusyu-raspberry-pi-2021-09-01

-a program on remote raspberry pi
+a program on arduino connected to remote raspberry of kyusyu univ. chikushi chiku